The Pope Says Migrants Are Welcome. Italy Proves They’re Not.

 “I feel sorry for the people, yes, but we cannot have a tent camp in the middle of ancient Rome,” an elderly woman named Maria Teresa said Sunday morning as she walked her little dog through the alley near the church tent camp.
 “They defecate in the streets because none of the restaurants will let them in,” she said, pointing to piles of odorific human waste on the cobblestones.
 “They have to go sooner or later.”

-In fact, the city is not only struggling with what to do with the Santi Apostoli squatters, but what to do with nearly 60 palazzi and villas currently illegally occupied by migrants and refugees.
-In the case of the office building that was evacuated last week, the refugees had set up make-shift kitchens in areas with no ventilation.
+In fact, the city is not only struggling with what to do with the Santi Apostoli squatters, but what to do with nearly 60 palazzi and villas now illegally occupied by migrants and refugees.
+In the case of the office building that was evacuated last week, the refugees had set up makeshift kitchens in areas with no ventilation.

-Authorities found 57 large gas canisters in the building, which is a dangerous fire hazard that could have easily led to a major disaster.
+Authorities found 57 large gas canisters in the building, which is a fire hazard that could have easily led to a major disaster.
 The other occupied buildings pose the same risks.

-There is no state-run reception center for asylum seekers in the capital, which is part of the problem.
-The Catholic Church and some groups such as the Baobab Center in Rome pick up the slack, although they tend to just feed people living in the rough rather than offering them a real bed because there just aren’t any.
+There is no state-run reception center for asylum-seekers in the capital, which is part of the problem.
+The Catholic Church and some groups such as the Baobab Center pick up the slack, although they tend to just feed people living in the rough rather than offering them a real bed because there just aren’t any.

 Rome’s problems are in the spotlight at the moment, but they are a symptom of a far bigger concern about how to manage the hundreds of thousands who have landed in Italy over the last few years who no longer get a free pass into northern Europe.
-Italy, for many years, was seen as the only European country where asylum seekers could feel safe.
+Italy, for many years, was seen as the only European country where asylum-seekers could feel safe.
 Part of that was because so few stayed here in the country once they’d been rescued.
 And because most migrants didn’t stay, Italy never really had to formulate a long-term strategy for integration and housing.

 That is no longer the case after a tightening of the borders with France and Austria.
-The fact that many more asylum seekers are now stuck in Italy, coupled with looming Italian elections that must be held before next May, has led to a clear change of heart that started in July with a clampdown on nongovernmental organizations’ rescue boats bringing the boat people into the country.
+The fact that many more asylum-seekers are now stuck in Italy, coupled with looming Italian elections that must be held before next May, has led to a clear change of heart that started in July with a clampdown on nongovernmental organizations’ rescue boats bringing the boat people into the country.

-The Catholic Church has always played an instrumental role in housing migrants, but even it is over-capacity and facing increasing hostility.
-Last week, a parish priest near the Tuscan town near Pistoia published a photo on Facebook of a group of smiling African asylum seekers enjoying a day out at a local swimming pool, only to be met with vile criticism from Italy’s extreme right leader Matteo Salvini, who accused the priest of being anti-Italian, which invited a slew of racist insults from fed-up citizens.
+The Catholic Church has always played an instrumental role in housing migrants, but even it is overcapacity and facing increasing hostility.
+Last week, a parish priest near the Tuscan town near Pistoia published a photo on Facebook of a group of smiling African asylum-seekers enjoying a day out at a local swimming pool, only to be met with vile criticism from Italy’s extreme-right leader Matteo Salvini, who accused the priest of being anti-Italian, which invited a slew of racist insults from fed-up citizens.

 For his part, Italian Interior Minister Marco Minniti has shifted the focus from how to save migrants from drowning at sea to how to stop them from coming in the first place.
 He has forged an uneasy alliance with Libya, which has led to vast investments and open cooperation despite the fact that many migrants are known to suffer torture, rape, and other abuses when they are stuck in Libya.

-A boatload of migrants picked up by one of the NGO rescue ships still operating at sea tweeted pictures of a one of their number with stab wounds and other signs of torture he endured in Libya.
+A boatload of migrants picked up by one of the NGO rescue ships still operating at sea tweeted pictures of one of their number with stab wounds and other signs of torture he endured in Libya.
 Allegations outlined in a Reuters exposé that Italy is actually paying a militia to stop smugglers from bringing people over, if true, are worrying even though the alleged deal was only to stop the migrant flood for one month.

 The controversial strategy has indeed worked to stanch the flow so far, and arrivals into Italy have dropped to a trickle in recent weeks, down nearly 75 percent from a year ago, although a number of new arrivals over the weekend suggest that things are shifting once again and the relative calm may be short-lived.
 For the people camped out on the sidewalk of Santi Apostoli, fewer arrivals may buy them more time, but it will almost certainly not give them peace.